5 Tips to Determine if an Email is Actually a Phishing Scam

 You Probably Don’t Need to ‘Act Right Away!’

 Another common phishing scam is when an email urges you to act immediately, causing you to make fast decisions.
 Reacting out of panic to these kinds of emails can quickly cloud your judgment.
 If you receive an email alerting you that your device has malware or you’re running out of storage, be sure to drop that ‘alert’ into the trash folder.
-If you’re genuinely concerned, utilize a software solution for your smartphone such as dfndr security, which has an anti-hacking feature that not only keeps your phone free from malware but also monitors possible incoming threats that arrive over SMS, email services, and web browsing.
+If you’re genuinely concerned, utilize an antiphishng solution for your smartphone such as dfndr security, which has an anti-hacking feature that not only keeps your phone free from malware but also monitors possible incoming threats that arrive over SMS, email services, messaging apps, and web browsing.

 Think Before Downloading an Email Attachment